Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Communication on the internet.md

 - 403 Forbidden
 	- no access rights (identify as authorized, reload)
 - 404 Not Found
-	- requested material not found (check URL, retry)
+	- requested material not found (check url, retry)
 - 500 Internal Server Error
 	- server error (reload)
 - 501 Not Implemented